MENU

 Action Item: Administrative Services to develop policy to allow indigenous persons to use a sacred Eagle feather.
 The Eagle Feather is to be offered as an option for providing an oath swearing by a traditional Indigenous form of conscience binding.
 This will be offered in addition to the swearing on a religious text or making a non-religious affirmation.

-Status: On June 25th,2021 the MHPS Executive Team along with RSM Fishley and the Indigenous Liaison Cst.
+Status: Completed.
+On June 25th,2021 the MHPS Executive Team along with RSM Fishley and the Indigenous Liaison Cst.
 Parasynchuk traveled to Standoff, AB to take part in a ceremony where the MHPS was gifted a sacred Eagle Feather.
 A gift from the Blackfoot community - the feather was transferred to the MHPS after being blessed in a smudging ceremony on Friday.
 The feather will be used as an option for newly hired police officers to use to promise their oath, or to provide culturally significant support to victims or witnesses.
 The feather was beaded specifically for the MHPS and it is a great honour for the organization to receive this gift.

 Action Item: MHPS Administrative Services to develop a policy or practice to include local Indigenous land acknowledgment for all community boardroom meetings held by outside agencies and with outside agencies.